-Brush the edges of the pastry with a little water and sprinkle with about 1
+Lightly brush the edges of the pastry with cream and sprinkle with a little granulated white sugar.

 Remove from oven

-and place on a wire rack to cool for about 15 to 20 minutes before serving.
+and place on a wire rack to cool.

 vanilla ice cream.
-Cover any leftovers with plastic wrap and store at room
+Cover any leftovers and the Galette can be stored at room